-To request access for new users, please have a current administrator contact Kelley.
+To request access to an existing account for new users, please have a current administrator contact Kelley Rogers.

 After logging in, the first screen you'll see is the account summary.
 Click "Campaigns" in the top navigation bar.

 If you want to edit an existing email, click the email's name.

 To view your template options, click "Show templates" in the upper left corner of the editing screen.
 Template options are dependent on your office/department.
 To change your template, click any of the thumbnails.